jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

     c. "framework" (Optional/String) Use the name of the framework which the affected  gem belongs to.
+       - So far, only use case seen if to set this to "rails" for rails gemset.

     d. "platform" (Optional/String) If this vulnerability is platform- specific, name of platform this vulnerability affects (e.g. jruby).